-Combining pleasures of the senses is an integral element in the winemaking process for Miquel of Coca i Fito, who feels that, “Making wine is like...making cuisine.”
-An attitude he attributes to his younger years, before he and his brother created Coca i Tinto winery, back when he worked as a professional chef in Costa Brava, Spain, and first fell in love with wine.
+Combining pleasures of the senses is an integral element in the winemaking process for Miquel of Coca i Fito, who feels that, “Making wine is like...making cuisine,” an attitude he attributes to his younger years, before he and his brother created Coca i Tinto winery, back when he worked as a professional chef in Costa Brava, Spain.

 According to Miquel, the art of making wine and cooking, require a similar approach to creating beautiful food, “First you have to get your hands on quality ingredients...take good care of them so as to preserve their juiceness and freshness...and then combine them together in ways that attain ultimate balance, which is the key to really tasting the full spectrum of flavours…”

-The two main red grape varieties found at Coco i Fito are Garnacha, known as Grenache in France, and Cannonau in Sardinia, where the varietal is believed to have originated before being taken to Spain in the 14th century, and the Carignan grape.
+The two main red grape varieties found at Coco i Fito are Garnacha, known as Grenache in France, and the Carignan grape, originally from Sardinia.
 Both varieties closely resemble Syrah in displaying a myriad of fruit flavors.
 However, the real reason Grenache and Carignan grapes were chosen to cultivate by Coca i Fito is due to how well these grapes thrive in rough, rugged landscapes where low-rain and extreme temperatures persist.
-The minerality characteristics of the wine in part due to the iconic slate, quartz soil known as llicorella which allows vines to dig deep, heightening the grapes fruity essence.
+The minerality characteristics of the wine are in part due to the iconic slate, quartz soil known as llicorella, which allows vines to dig deep, heightening the grapes fruity essence.

 Fresh, crisp, citrus, with balanced acidity & a pleasing finish, whispering with notes of apple, melon & hints of honey.
 A white wine deliciously paired with sunshine & seafood.